DWLL: 1973–2006: Mellow Touch

-On November 1996, in a groundbreaking move, the station instituted a major reformat by accommodating on-air jocks.
-Scott Free (Drew Domingo in real life, who is currently the Station Manager), Harry Maze (Harry Corro), Ted Bear (Renan Baluyut), and Riz Taylor (Ariz Peter Fuentez), were the first deejays to go on board.
-Ruth Cabal (formerly of GMA News, now on CNN Philippines) became one of its first lady newscasters, replacing long-time newscaster Ernie Fresnido.
-Despite the emergence of deejays in its programs, the station maintained its programming objective of “more music, less talk” to this day.
+In November 1996, in a groundbreaking move, the station instituted a major reformat by accommodating on-air jocks.
+Scott Free (Drew Domingo), Harry Maze (Harry Corro), Ted Bear (Renan Baluyut), and Riz Taylor (Ariz Peter Fuentez), were the first deejays to go on board.
+Ruth Cabal (formerly of GMA News and CNN Philippines and now for News5) became one of its first lady newscasters, replacing long-time newscaster Ernie Fresnido.
+Despite the emergence of deejays in its programs, the station maintained its programming objective of "more music, less talk" to this day.

-Among its most notable programs were Mellow Midweek, a Thursday special that featured the station's greatest love songs from the 70s, 80s, and 90s; and Straight From The Heart, a Sunday special that highlighted its classic easy listening staples from the 70s and 80s.
-These two specials, considered as benchmark classics, became famous for their characteristic style of playing songs consecutively (usually for an hour) that have the same theme or words in the title, thus evoking an interaction in between songs.
+Among its most notable programs were Mellow Midweek, a Thursday special that featured the station's greatest love songs from the 70s, 80s, and 90s; and Straight from the Heart, a Sunday special that highlighted its classic easy listening staples from the 70s and 80s.
+These two specials, considered as benchmark classics, became famous for their original and characteristic style of playing songs consecutively (usually for an hour) that have the same theme or words in the title, thus evoking an interaction in between songs.
 Avid listeners call this signature style as "sagutan" in Filipino.
 Other noteworthy specials included Planet Soul, a Friday night program that played classic urban music from the 70s, 80s and 90s; Extreme, a Saturday night program that aired upbeat music from the 70s and 80s; and Afternoon Cruise, a weekday afternoon special that played acoustic music and featured live artists' performances.

-In 1998, Mellow Touch 94.7 transferred its studios from PHILCOMCEN Building in Pasig to the Paragon Plaza Building in Mandaluyong to share facilities with sister stations DWBL 1242 and DWSS 1494, Magic 89.9, 99.5 RT (now 99.5 Play FM) and 103.5 K-Lite.
+In 1998, Mellow Touch transferred its studios from PHILCOMCEN Building in Pasig to the Paragon Plaza Building in Mandaluyong to share facilities with sister stations DWBL 1242, Magic 89.9, 99.5 RT (now 99.5 Play FM) and 103.5 K-Lite (now All Radio 103.5).